select-8/mock-bigthief-htmlsite/README.md

 #### Left to Implement

-- iframes more responsive to media screen size
+- Iframes should be more responsive to media screen size.
-- floating, down pointer on tour page to disappear on scroll
+- Tour page should have some sort of down pointer on large and very large screens so users know, without any confusion, to scroll down for some content.
-- make the band's name appear opaque behind the dropdown menu
+- To make the band's name appear opaque behind the dropdown menu.
+On the home page this would look like the dropdown falling over the banner text.
+- The social menu should close on click of the social 'S' button.
+I could not find a CSS only way to do this.

 ## Testing